James Warburton (businessman)

 James Warburton (born 1970) is an Australian businessman.
-He was the Managing Director and Chief Executive Officer of Seven West Media from 2019 to 2024.
+He has served as the Chief Executive Officer of Seven West Media and Supercars.

 Career

 Television executive

-Warburton had early executive roles at McCann-Erickson, DDB Worldwide and Hyundai Motor Company in the 1980s and 1990s.
+Warburton had early executive roles at McCann-Erickson, DDB Worldwide and Hyundai in the 1980s and 1990s.
 Warburton became Managing Director of Universal McCann in 2000, winning and retaining multiple significant government and corporate contracts over the following three years.

 In 2003, Warburton took on his first role in the television industry, becoming sales director of the Seven Network.
-In 2011, Warburton was poached by Acting CEO Lachlan Murdoch to become CEO of the Ten Network.
+In 2011, Warburton was poached by Lachlan Murdoch to become CEO of Network 10.
 Seven launched a legal challenge to the defection and the Supreme Court of New South Wales ruled that Warburton could not start at Ten until 1 January 2012, five months later than scheduled.
 After less than 14 months in the role, Warburton was sacked and replaced by Hamish McLennan.

-Motorsports
+Supercars

-In May 2013, Warburton was announced as CEO of V8 Supercars and remained in the role until 2017, in which time Warburton was credited with stabilising the business and signing long-term television and title sponsorship deals for the sport.
+In May 2013, Warburton was announced as CEO of Supercars and remained in the role until 2017, in which time Warburton was credited with stabilising the business and signing long-term television and title sponsorship deals for the sport.
 Warburton later continued his association with motorsport, taking on a non-executive director role in 2019 with the Australian Racing Group, promoters of series including TCR Australia Touring Car Series and the Australian S5000 Championship.